ZL-Audio/zl-audio.github.io/content/en/help/plugin_installation.md

 On Windows, the plugin requires Direct2D support.
 The plugin is compatible with Windows 10 and later.

-> [!WARNING]
+{{% alert title="Warning" color="warning" %}}
-> For Windows on ARM Users, you need to choose the version that matches your DAW.
-The following information might not be up-to-date, please refer to your DAW official support documentation.
+For Windows on ARM Users, you need to choose the version that matches your DAW.
+The following information might be outdated.
+Please refer to your DAW official support documentation.

->
-> Choose the one with `arm` if your DAW is also ARM64, such as Fender Studio Pro (ARM64), Bitwig (ARM64).
+Choose the one with `arm` if your DAW is also ARM64, such as Fender Studio Pro (ARM64), Bitwig (ARM64).
 The plugin will have optimal performance.

->
- >Choose the one with `x86` if your DAW is x86-64 or ARM64EC, such as Reaper (ARM64EC), Cubase (ARM64EC), FL Studio (x86_64), Ableton (x86_64).
+Choose the one with `x86` if your DAW is x86-64 or ARM64EC, such as Reaper (ARM64EC), Cubase (ARM64EC), FL Studio (x86_64), Ableton (x86_64).
 The plugin will have degraded performance because of emulation.
+{{% /alert %}}

 ## Linux Installation